 - Natural remedies for dark circles: tea bags and cucumbers compress can temporarily minimize dark eye circles

 So, we developed our own!
 Dermaflage Founder Jocelyn Atkinson has struggled with super dark undereye circles her entire life and was determined to create an undereye concealer for dark circles that would really work.
 So many concealers would look good leaving the house, only to be completely gone by lunchtime.
 Behind the Scenes is our concealment collection which includes both a dark circle corrector and dark circle concealer.
-Our concealer is very pigmented for full coverage of the most extreme discoloration and light-weight and smudge-proof.
+Our concealer is very pigmented for full coverage of the most extreme discolouration and light-weight and smudge-proof.
 Its unique formula dries to a nice matte finish (no tackiness!) and doesn’t move- no setting powder or spray needed for it to last all day!

 Finally, the best concealer for dark circles is here- try some out and #liveconfidently!